FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 Used for retrieving account transaction information from the investigation period, and account balance information at investigation period start and end time.
 Includes also incomplete transactions [Transaction status: "Pending"]

-All other information is always included in the response except additional information.
+All other information is always included in the response except separately requested information.

 When requesting both account balance and transaction information the investigationTypeCode is included twice in the query message: once with value TRAN and once with value BALN.